Here is a video demonstration:

 * Field Value: enter "My Great Speech",

-* Other Match Strings: enter "Comments", press ENTER, enter "Say It Here".
+* Other Match Strings: enter "Comments", press ENTER, enter "Say It Here" on the next line in the same text field.

 Check how it works in the Custom Fields Test Form.